droka/home-chain/README.md

 ## Technical implementation:

-Home-line is a meteorjs system. [https://www.meteor.com](https://www.meteor.com)
+Home-line is a meteorjs system. - See [https://www.meteor.com](https://www.meteor.com)

 It is a server based SPA (Single Page Appilcation)
 - Business object are a json objects, database is a mongo db